appbaseio/Docs/src/Authentications.md

 }
 ```

-`getAuth()` saves you from calling `authPopup` again for authenticating user when the user already went through the login flow previously.
-It returns the two objects described object: _authObj_ _requestObj_.
+`getAuth()` saves you from calling `authPopup()` again for authenticating user when the user already went through the login flow previously.
+It returns the two objects described object: _authObj_ and _requestObj_.
+If user is not authenticated, it returns `null`.

 ```js
 var cachedCreds = Appbase.getAuth();